ivoleitao/stash/packages/stash_file/README.md

 ## Usage

-The example bellow creates a cache with a file storage backend that supports a maximum of 10 `Task` objects.
-In the rather simple example bellow the serialization and deserialization of the object is coded by hand but normally it relies on the usage of libraries like [json_serializable](https://pub.dev/packages/json_serializable).
+The example bellow creates two caches with a shared file storage backend.
+In this rather simple example the serialization and deserialization of the object is coded by hand but it's more usual to rely on libraries like [json_serializable](https://pub.dev/packages/json_serializable).
 Please take a look at the documentation of [stash](https://pub.dartlang.org/packages/stash) to gather additional information and to explore the full range of capabilities of the `stash` library

 ```dart
 import 'dart:io';